FileHold server backup and recovery guide

 - Restore your database backup.

-- Restore your repository backup, full text search index backup, and ADAM backup.
+- Restore your repository backup, full text search index backup and ADAM backup (for versions prior to 15).

-- If your server hardware has changed, re-activate FileHold with a new server license file.
+- If your server hardware has changed you will be granted an automatic 7 day license for version 14.2 and later.
+If you have an older version or before 7 days is up, re-activate FileHold with a new server license file.
 Follow this procedure to request a new license key.
-Please copy email@example.com in the email and also state that you are recovering from disaster using backups.
+Please copy [email protected] in the email and also state that you are recovering from disaster using backups.
 Describe the situation as thoroughly as possible.

 - Test that FileHold is working normally.